 - Edgestitch along the very bottom of the pocket all the way across.
 We continued to use the Janome Blind Hem foot for this stitching, with the needle moved to the right (4.0) and the flange running along the bottom seamed edge of the pocket.

-- With the bottom of the pocket stitched in place, you’ll finish the vertical topstitching to either side of the center seam.
+- With the bottom of the pocket stitched in place, you’ll finish the vertical topstitching to either side of the center seam – from the bottom of the pocket, over the pocket top, ending at the top raw edge of the panel.

 - Start at the pocket’s bottom seam and stitch up one side.
 Yes, you are going through ALL the layers – the main panel and all the layers of the pocket – with your topstitching.
 This creates a very strong seam and a very strong pocket.

-- Rotate and stitch the opposite side in the same manner.
+- Rotate and stitch the opposite side in the same manner – from the top raw edge, down to the bottom of the pocket.

 Attach top to bottom, pin D-rings in place, set front rivet